Top

 Yogendra Porwal

-As an experienced Test Automation Lead, I bring over 9 years of expertise in Quality Assurance across diverse software domains.
+As an experienced Architect In Test Automation, I bring over 10 years of expertise in Quality Assurance across diverse software domains.
 With technical proficiency in multiple verticals of testing, including automation, functional, performance and security testing among others, my focus is on applying this knowledge to enhance the overall quality assurance process.
 I also like to go on long journeys with my bike , do sketching in my free time and have keen interest in video games.

 1 Comment